NoXPhasma/protondb_faq/README.md

   - [How do I run Windows games I don't own on Steam?](#how-do-i-run-windows-games-i-dont-own-on-steam)
   - [I have issues with my controller!](#i-have-issues-with-my-controller)
   - [Games stored on my Windows partition (NTFS) won't start](#games-stored-on-my-windows-partition-ntfs-wont-start)
-## [ProtonDB] The "Run" and "Install" buttons don't seem to work on Firefox.
+## [ProtonDB] The "Run" and "Install" buttons doesn't seem to work on Firefox.
-If Firefox don't ask you, how it should proceed with `steam://` URLS, you need to force Firefox to do so.
+If Firefox doesn't ask you how it should proceed with `steam://` URLS, you need to force Firefox to do so.
 For that open `about:config` in your Firefox, right click anywhere in the list and select `New` » `Bolean`.
-As name for the new entry you chose `network.protocol-handler.expose.steam` and as value `false`.
+Enter `network.protocol-handler.expose.steam` as the name for the new entry, and `false` as the value.
 Now if you click on a `steam://` URL, Firefox should ask you how to proceed.
 ## Why do my games crash on start, run very slow or have rendering issues?

 #### Be sure that your system is up-to-date and that you are using the latest drivers available your graphics card.
 You will find detailed informations about how to update your graphic drivers in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)